MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Conversion-Functions/README.md

 The decimal part of any values passed to a function will be ignored.

-The functions will return a value of -1 if passed invalid values.
+The functions will return values of `(-1, -1)` if passed invalid values.

 ## Functions